WPIBotOnAWire/WPIBotOnAWire-Arduino/readme.md

 There is a [whole pile of counters and such](docs/RC-Mode-State-Diagram.jpg) to reduce glitches.

 The radio controller uses the controls indicated below.
+Always start with the toggle in manual.
+Use the speed control to prove communication.
+To go to auto, toggle the switch, but note that the robot is in an idle state for safety.
+Briefly hold the speed stick to one side or the other to indicate a direction to patrol (you can release it after a second or so).
+Change directions by moving the stick to the other side for a short period of time.
+Moving the toggle puts it back in manual mode.
 ![Controls on the radio controller](docs/RC-handheld.jpeg)